 The staff is competent as well as friendly, “sans souci” style.
 We even got to bring a few of those chocolate brownies home, such small gestures really make the difference between a very good brunch and an excellent brunch.

 The Hotel Sans Souci Vienna is my new go-to place in the city for a good weekend brunch, offering great à-la-carte options and a fantastic buffet.
-I’d say it’s quite likely to be the best hotel brunch in Vienna.
+Though it is not as good as it was pre-pandemic, the staff has done a marvellous job adapting it to the requirements of the time!
+I’d say it’s quite likely to be the best hotel brunch in Vienna in terms of value for money.

 +: Fantastic hotel